Location & setting

 The parish of Brentor is situated in West Devon, about 4 miles (6km) north of the market town of Tavistock on the north west edge of the Dartmoor National Park.
 To the east is the River Burn (a tributary of the River Tavy), and Gibbet Hill backed by an impressive range of granite Dartmoor Tors.
 To the north and west is the River Lyd (a tributary of the River Tamar) and an ‘area of outstanding natural beauty’ in the Lyd Valley.

 The Tor itself is a dramatic conical volcanic plug 1100 feet (335m) high.
 In contrast to the neighbouring granite tors of Dartmoor, Brent Tor was formed from pillow lava extruded under a shallow sea some 350 million years ago.
-The drama of such a process can be viewed on-line at www.archive.org/details/pillow_lava_480
+A depiction of this process can be viewed by clicking here.

 Blocks of lava and pumice have been incorporated into many of the stone walls and houses in the parish.